 Direct Subsidized Loans are available to undergraduate students with financial need.
-The U.S. Department of Education pays the interest on a Direct Subsidized Loan (1) While they are in school at least half-time.
-(2) For the first six months after students leave school (referred to as a grace period).
-(3) During a period of deferment (a postponement of loan payments).
+The U.S. Department of Education (Department) pays the interest on a Direct Subsidized Loan (1) While they are in school at least half-time.
+(2) The first six months after students leave school (a grace period).
+(3) During a deferment period (a postponement of loan payments).
+Before SDGKU disburses Direct Subsidized Loan, the student must complete an Entrance Counseling and Master Promissory Note (MPN) through the Department's online portal, www.studentaid.gov.
+Allow 24 hours for the entrance counseling and MPN to be received by SDGKU.
+The maximum Direct Subsidized Loan is \$3500 for a first academic year student.
+The award amount will increase in subsequent years based on the University's determination of grade level.